Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Specific Features of Certain AI Systems

 \subsection{Opacity}

 The formal definition of opacity refers to obscurity of meaning, resistance to interpretation or difficulty of understanding.
 In the AI domain it is also known as the \textbf{black-box} effect \cite{Castelvecchi2016} since the decision-making process with ML appears inscrutable from the outside.
 Even when AI experts, or the creators of the AI system themselves, examine the system (source code of the model and the training process, the model architecture, the trained parameters, the training, validation and test datasets, etc.), it is difficult or impossible to understand how they combine to form a decision.
 Opacity arises from the inability to provide human-scale reasoning from complex AI models \cite{Burrell2016}.
+Another similar term for the fact that the rules governing the AI system are so complex, numerous, and interdependent that they frustrate human comprehension is "inscrutability" \cite{Selbst2018}.